sammakesprograms/samhart/src/pages/devlog/day-2.md

 I briefly attempted to use VSCode but struggled to understand the UI and the JSON-based settings so I quickly reverted to WebStorm.

 I quickly made a new favicon in the website using Adobe Illustrator, which I might reuse within the website for other purposes.
 I also replaced the README from Astro's minimal template with a new, from scratch README with new icons to show what tools I've used.

+I added the screenshots I have for The Obsidian Trials.

 Tools to date:
 - Astro